darkdarcool/Mod-Darkdarcool-Profile/README.md

-# **Dark React!**
+# **Mod Darkdarcool**

-Dark React was made in react.js and has made lives easier.
-The passing build is in Version 1.0.2
+This profile was made in react.js and is made for my user.
+It contains info about me and what I do and know.